mathjax/MathJax-docs/web/webpack.rst

    //  Initialize mathjax with a blank DOM.
    //
    const html = MathJax.document('', {
+      sre: {
-      enrichSpeech: 'shallow',           // add speech to the enriched MathML
+        speech: 'shallow',           // add speech to the enriched MathML },
       InputJax: new TeX({
          packages: AllPackages.filter((name) => name !== 'bussproofs'),  // Bussproofs needs an output jax
          macros: {require: ['', 1]}      // Make \require a no-op since all packages are loaded